Lynn A. Herald, CFA, Financial Advisor,

 In 2002, after a personal, life-altering event with the premature death of her Mother from ovarian cancer, Lynn changed her career objectives.
 She credits her late mother for inspiring her to pursue her dream to live abroad and be an entrepreneur.
 In 2003, Lynn set out to pursue this dream by enrolling in an MBA program in 2003, which took her to Madrid, London and Santiago, Chile, and helped her to achieve another goal of becoming bilingual in Spanish.
 From Santiago, Lynn set her sights on Buenos Aires, Argentina where she moved in 2004 to fulfill her entrepreneurial aspirations.

 Lynn chose Buenos Aires because she saw an opportunity to buy real estate at great prices after Argentina’s financial crisis.
 She bought several small apartments “at prices less than a car costs” and started renting them out to visiting tourists.
 She also opened a small business, a women’s gym, given her lifestyle commitment to health and fitness.
 However, she learned quickly that while she enjoys going to the gym, she didn’t like owning one.
-Nonetheless, Lynn notes that owning the gym was a tremendous experience in leadership, management skills, and patience, and she gained a lot of respect for and insight to small business ownership.
+Nonetheless, Lynn notes that owning the gym was a tremendous experience in leadership, management skills, and patience, and she gained a lot of respect for and insight into small business ownership.
 This experience also helped her to realize that her true passion is with working with clients within the financial markets.

-So with the “bucket list” adventure to live abroad and be an entrepreneur achieved, Lynn changed her objective and decided to return to the U.S. and back into the financial world.
+So with the “bucket list” adventure to live abroad and be an entrepreneur achieved, Lynn changed her objective and decided to return to the U.S. and get back into the financial world.
 In early 2009, she completed an exit strategy with the help of her trusted advisors to liquidate her Argentine investments and return to the U.S., choosing Miami as her ideal place to re-enter the American work force while keeping her Spanish skills intact.

 In sum, Lynn truly strives to live in the present, in body, mind and spirit, while helping her clients to plan for their financial future.
 As such, Lynn urges her clients to stay focused on their unique bucket list and reminds everyone that “having no plan is planning to fail.”